zeyf/zeyf/README.md

 - 🌱 I’m currently learning the MERN stack with MongoDB, ExpressJS, NodeJS, and JWT to become a fullstack dev
 - 🗓️ Hobbies: Personal Projects and Stock Trading
 - 📫 How to reach me: zainy0012@gmail.com
-- ⚡ : My favorite quote: "I stay for dessert, because this is Bushido, there's a code; you sign on to something, you finish the job." - LB
+- ⚡ : My favorite lines:
+    "Me, I want whats coming to me."
+(Tony Montana) "Oh yeah, what's that?"
+(Chico)
+    "The world, Chico... and everything in it."
+(Tony Montana)
+      - Scarface 🌎